publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch76/schI/ptC/m__us_usc_t20_s9543.md

  __Amendments__

     2015—Subsec. (a)(1)(F)(ii).
 [Pub.
-L. 114–95][/us/pl/114/95] substituted “teachers who meet the applicable State certification and licensure requirements, including any requirements for certification obtained through alternative routes to certification, or, with regard to special education teachers, the qualifications described in section 612(a)(14)(C) of the Individuals with Disabilities Education Act ([20 U.S.C.
-1412(a)(14)(C)][/us/usc/t20/s1412/a/14/C].” for “teachers who are highly qualified (as such term is defined in section 9101 of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
+L. 114–95][/us/pl/114/95] substituted “teachers who meet the applicable State certification and licensure requirements, including any requirements for certification obtained through alternative routes to certification, or, with regard to special education teachers, the qualifications described in [section 1412(a)(14)(C) of this title][/us/usc/t20/s1412/a/14/C].” for “teachers who are highly qualified (as such term is defined in section 9101 of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
 7801][/us/usc/t20/s7801]))”.

  __Effective Date of 2015 Amendment__